SChernykh/p2pool/README.md

 Merge mining is available on Tari's mainnet:
 - Download [Tari suite](https://github.com/tari-project/tari/releases/latest) for your OS
-- Run Minotari node and wait until in synchronizes
+- Run Minotari node and wait until it synchronizes
 - Run Minotari console wallet to create a Tari wallet
 - Copy the "Tari Address one-sided" from the "Receive" tab of the wallet
 - Paste it into the P2Pool command line above